-This document sets out the proposed admission arrangements for Wallingford School, hereinafter referred to as 'the Academy' for 2024 - 2025, based on the arrangements found in the Funding Agreement between Merchant Taylors' Oxfordshire Academy Trust (MTOAT) and the Secretary of State for Schools.
+This document sets out the proposed admission arrangements for Wallingford School, hereinafter referred to as 'the Academy' for 2025 - 2026, based on the arrangements found in the Funding Agreement between Merchant Taylors' Oxfordshire Academy Trust (MTOAT) and the Secretary of State for Schools.

-Notwithstanding these arrangements, the Secretary of State may direct the Academy to admit a named student to the Academy on application from a Local Authority.
+Notwithstanding these arrangements, the Secretary of State may direct the Academy to admit a named student to the Academy on application from a local authority (LA).
 Before doing so the Secretary of State will consult with the Academy.